 To reduce greenhouse gas emissions, particle emissions and congestion, we need to radically rethink accessibility and mobility.

-The vision of the Mistra Sustainable Accessibility and Mobility Services program is that Sweden by 2030 largely has achieved a transition to far-reaching sustainable accessibility and mobility in urban regions through the implementation of disruptive accessibility services that meet the needs and preferences of broad groups of users and significantly contributes to sustainability targets.
+The vision of the Mistra SAMS Sustainable Accessibility and Mobility Services research program is that Sweden by 2030 largely has achieved a transition to far-reaching sustainable accessibility and mobility in urban regions through the implementation of disruptive accessibility services that meet the needs and preferences of broad groups of users and significantly contribute to sustainability targets.

 This vision means that:

 • the highly inefficient use of privately owned cars for commuting in dense urban traffic has, to a significant extent, been replaced by, e.g. a combination of work at local co-working hubs, the use of shared vehicles and home delivery services;

 • the use of advanced multisided digital platforms has enabled the integration of services providing comprehensive possibilities for information, booking and payment of whole transport chains, substantially improving the competitiveness of intermodal transport;